TakatoSey/substrate-mods/README.md

 **Build Instructions**

-1. *Place your mod folder inside the game directory*\n Copy this folder (e.g., `CellHUDMod`) into your game’s root folder
+1. *Place your mod folder inside the game directory*

+   Copy this folder (e.g., `CellHUDMod`) into your game’s root folder
 3. *Open a terminal in the mod folder*
 4. *Build the mod*